flaxandteal/dp-compose/cantabular-import/test-docker-compose/README.md

     Using Docker 3.3.3 works well (the one before having docker-compose v2.0.0-beta.6 ... which does not work well)

-* Edit the `../get-florence-token.sh` script to use your florence username/password
+* Edit the `helpers/florence-token` script to use your florence username/password.
+Alternatively set the `FLORENCE_PASSWORD` environment variable to your florence login's password.

 * Adjust the constant `maxRuns` in `test-compose.go` for the number of times you want the process to run.
 Each loop of the process may take about 3 minutes.
 You may also need to adjust `maxContainersInJob` to match the number of containers that are run for the cantabular import process (which may change).

-* First run `./run-cantabular-without-sudo.sh` in its directory and then when all containers running, run `./start-import.sh` in its directory to test that at least one import process completes OK
+* First run `make start` and then when all containers running, run `./start-import.sh` in its directory to test that at least one import process completes OK

 * Then to run multiple tests: `./test-compose.sh`